IgorAleksandrovic/ML-enhancement-for-the-Watermarking-tool/README.md

 * Perceptual quality metrics implementation using established computer vision libraries
 * Machine learning framework built on scikit-learn for accessibility and reproducibility
 * Training dataset methodology inspired by image quality assessment research
+* Building AI course for introducing me to the power of ML solutions
-* Special thanks to the Building AI course community for feedback and testing support
+* Special thanks to the Building AI course community for feedback